What is Reye syndrome?

-Reye Syndrome is a rare disease that mainly affects children and teenagers when they have, or recently had, a viral infection such as chickenpox or influenza.
-Reye Syndrome causes swelling of the liver and brain, and it can also cause death.
+Reye syndrome is a rare disease that mainly affects children and teenagers.
+It often occurs in children who have, or recently had, a viral infection such as chickenpox or influenza.
+Reye syndrome causes swelling of the liver and brain, and can be fatal.

 You can also use ibuprofen for relief of symptoms in children under 18 years of age.
 Examples of ibuprofen include Advil® and Motrin®.
 Do not use products containing ibuprofen in children under 6 months of age without first talking to your health care provider.

 Always use the dosage indicated in the product instructions or as recommended by your health care provider.

 What are the symptoms of Reye syndrome?

 - Diarrhea and rapid breathing in infants and toddlers

 - Changes in personality or behaviour such as confusion, irritability or aggression.
 Reye syndrome may also cause strange behavior such as staring and slurred speech